jasongaylord/JasonGaylord.com/_posts/2021/12/2021-12-01-mylightdisplay-animated-shows-start-tonight.md

 bitly: https://jasong.us/3o8NZL6
 ---

 This time of the year each year is extremely busy for our family.
-We're a couple months into my boys ice hockey season.
+We're a couple months into my boy's ice hockey season.
 We're just a week or two into basketball season for the girls.
 And we are just wrapping up the finishing touches on our holiday light display, creatively coined **MyLightDisplay**.
 Click below to visit our [MyLightDisplay.com website](https://jasong.us/mylightdisplay).
 You can also follow us on [Facebook](https://jasong.us/35ppHmq), [Twitter](https://jasong.us/38BKdlT), and now on [Instagram](https://jasong.us/3roH6ak).

 {% include link-thumbnail.html path="2021/12/01/MyLightDisplay.png" alt="Visit MyLightDisplay.com" url="https://jasong.us/mylightdisplay" %}